nodejs/node-v0.x-archive/doc/api/crypto.markdown

 signature for the data, in the `signature_format` which can be `'binary'`, `'hex'` or `'base64'`.

 Returns true or false depending on the validity of the signature for the data and public key.

+### crypto.createDiffieHellman()

+Creates a Diffie-Hellman key exchange object using the default Diffie-Hellman primes from the OpenID specification.

+### crypto.createDiffieHellman(prime_length)

+Creates a Diffie-Hellman key exchange object and generates a prime of the given bit length.
+The generator used is `2`.

+### crypto.createDiffieHellman(p, g)

+Creates a Diffie-Hellman key exchange object using the supplied prime and generator, which should be Base64-encoded strings.

+### diffieHellman.generateKey()

+Generates private and public Diffie-Hellman key values, and returns the public key in Base64-encoding.
+This key should be transferred to the other party.

+### diffieHellman.computeSecret(other_public_key)

+Computes the shared secret using `other_public_key` as the other party's public key.
+The other party's public key should be a Base64-encoded string.